-“While this year’s data shows that progress is being made on many fronts, the biggest concern is what is not able to be shown,” said TERC director Geoff Schladow, who will present the report in a public talk tonight, 5:30 p.m., at the Tahoe Center for Environmental Sciences in Incline Village.
+“While this year’s data shows that progress is being made on many fronts, the biggest concern is what is not able to be shown,” said TERC director Geoff Schladow, who will present the report in a public talk tonight, 5:30 p.m.[this date has passed], at the Tahoe Center for Environmental Sciences in Incline Village.
 “This really applies to the nearshore, where most people experience the lake.
 Even with the planned increase in monitoring, why it is continuing to degrade is poorly understood.
 I’m hoping the nearshore network will start to fill that void.”

 Climate change: Longer Tahoe summers ahead?